0xNirvana/Writeups/Nmap/nmap_writeup.md

 We need to deploy the machine in order to gain access to it and nothing more is required in this task.

 ### [Task 2] Quiz
-In this task there are a number of questions that arranged in a way that we can get a better grip on the mostly used nmap switches.
+In this task, there are a number of questions that arranged in a way that we can get a better grip on the mostly used nmap switches.
 Remember for any help `man nmap` is always there.
-As this room is pretty straightforward and there is not much to discuss about, we can look into each switch's meaning at somewhat detailed level.
+As this room is pretty straightforward and there is not much to discuss, we can look into each switch's meaning at a somewhat detailed level.

 1. Accessing the Help Menu: `-h`
 	* With `nmap -h`, we can see all the various switches and their brief description.
-This can come in handly when we don't feel like going through the manual and just want to check the switch that we want.
+This can come in handy when we don't feel like going through the manual and just want to check the switch that we want.

 2. Stealth Scan: `-sS`
 	```
 	nmap -sS <target_ip>
 	```
 	* It is the default and most popular type of scan.
-As the name suggest it can perform the scan in a stealth mode as it never opens a full TCP connection.
+As the name suggests it can perform the scan in a stealth mode as it never opens a full TCP connection.

 3. UDP Scan: `-sU`
 	```
 	nmap -sU <target_ip>
 	```
-	* With this switch we can perform scan on the target machine's UDP port.
+	* With this switch, we can perform scan on the target machine's UDP port.
 This scan works by simply sending a UDP packet to every port on the target machine and analyzing the response.

 4. Operating System Detection: `-O`
 	```
 	nmap -O <target_ip>
 	```
 	* With this switch, we can directly detect the OS that the target machine is running.
-Sometimes, nmap is not able to detect the exact OS but it might provide some suspected OS's that might be running on the target.
+Sometimes, nmap is not able to detect the exact OS but it might provide some suspected OSs that might be running on the target.

 5. Service Version Detection: `-sV`
 	```
 	nmap -sV <target_ip>
 	```
 	* With this switch, we can detect the version of the service running on the open ports.
-Also, with the help of this information we can diffrentiate between truly open ports and filtered ports.
+Also, with the help of this information, we can differentiate between truly open ports and filtered ports.

 6. Being Talky (Verbose): `-v`
 	```
 	nmap -v <target_ip>
 	```
-	* Sometimes we want to know what is going on in the backgound of the running scan and in such cases the verbose switch turns out to be really helpful.
+	* Sometimes we want to know what is going on in the background of the running scan and in such cases, the verbose switch turns out to be really helpful.

 7. Very Verbose: `-vv`
 	```